Abel Briones Ruiz

-Abel Briones Ruiz (born 31 October 1973) is a Mexican business owner and suspected drug lord.
-He is reportedly a drug trafficker for the Gulf Cartel, a criminal group based in Tamaulipas, Mexico.
+Abel Briones Ruiz (born 31 October 1973) is a Mexican business owner and suspected drug trafficker for the Gulf Cartel, a criminal group based in Tamaulipas, Mexico.
 According to the U.S. District Court for the Southern District of Texas, between 2005 and 2014, Briones Ruiz and his network were responsible for cocaine trafficking from Mexico to the U.S., smuggling the cash proceeds back into Mexico, conducting money laundering from these earnings, and structuring financial activities to hide the illegal nature of his earnings.
 He did this through his family-run gasoline company, Combustibles Briones, S.A. de C.V.
 A fugitive from U.S. justice, Briones Ruiz faces up to life imprisonment and up to US$10 million in fines from his drug trafficking activities alone.

 Early life and background

 Abel Briones Ruiz was born in Matamoros, Tamaulipas, Mexico, on 31 October 1973 to Abel Briones and Magdalena Ruiz Carrión.
 His birth was registered in Matamoros in 1974.
 He is married to Myriam Susana Beattie Martínez.
 His sister is Claudia Aidé and she is married to Rogelio Nieto González.

 Briones Ruiz several hotels and a Matamoros-based gas company, Combustibles Briones, S.A. de C.V., which is located on the highway connecting Matamoros with Reynosa.
 According to the Public Registry of Property and Commerce (RPPC), Briones Ruiz registered Combustibles Briones, S.A. de C.V. as a commercial entity and listed himself as a commercial business owner in 2009.
 In an RPPC assembly in 2012, he reported MXN$4.3 million in investments to justify an expansion in his company.
 That year, Pemex granted a short-term license to Combustibles Briones, S.A. de C.V. to opened up a gas station.

 In January 2016, Pemex granted Combustibles Briones, S.A. de C.V. a license to sell their standard and premium gasoline, effectively superseding the short-term license they owned.
 The licence allowed for Combustibles Briones, S.A. de C.V. to operate for 30 years should they follow the conditions stipulated in the contract.
 Among the conditions were for Combustibles Briones, S.A. de C.V. to ensure safety regulations, product control standards, insurance requirements, and that financial reports and transactions were kept for record-keeping.